Mogo is a small heritage village on the South Coast of New South Wales, located midway between Batemans Bay and Moruya on the Princes Highway.

 Eurobodalla Regional Botanic Garden

-Located 5 kms north of Mogo village, the garden only grows and displays plants native to the south coast.
+Located 5 kms north of Mogo village and 5kms south of Batemans Bay, the garden only grows and displays plants native to the south coast.
 See a wide variety of flora and fauna and many of the 2,000 species of plants, trees and shrubs native to Eurobodalla.

 Kangaroos, wallabies, bandicoots, possums, echidnas, snakes, lizards, frogs and many birds live in the gardens.
-Features include display gardens, Aboriginal walk, tracks, picnic and BBQ areas, a visitor centre and café.
+Features include display gardens, an Aboriginal walk, bush tracks, picnic and BBQ areas, playground, a visitor centre and café.